Cross-Platform Scripting with Lua

 end

 debug.getinfo(1, "S").source gives the script path.
 Strip the filename to get the directory.
 This works with both lua script.lua and lua /full/path/script.lua.
+Be aware that on Windows the path includes a drive letter, so the pattern matching above handles both forward slashes and backslashes when extracting the directory portion.

-Using LuaFileSystem for Portable Cross-Platform Code
+Using LuaFileSystem for portable cross-platform code

 LuaFileSystem (lfs) provides portable filesystem operations: